thewiselad/ticktastic-workshop/README.md

   * Adjust the popover.
   * Discuss "out-there" designs, (fixed heights etc) in terms of document flow and why our design was so easy to make respnosive.

+## Commit 10 - Delete a ticket

+As tickets are completed, they should be removed.

+  * Add some controls
+  * Make those controls work

 ## Footnotes